-The treatment of breast engorgement with Serrapeptase (Danzen): a double-blind controlled trial.
+ABSTRACTS: The treatment of breast engorgement with Serrapeptase (Danzen): a double-blind controlled trial.
+Reduction of postoperative swelling objective measurement of swelling of the upper ankle joint in treatment with

 Author: Kee WH, Tan SL; Lee V, Salmon YM